mihirp161/mihirp161.github.io/_pages/about.md

 permalink: /about/
 header:
 ---
 I am currently a senior undergraduate student at the University of South Florida.
-I adore all things data and randomness life throws at me very much!
+I adore all things data and randomness life throws at me dearly!

 I have done a Summer Research Internship at the University of South Florida under [Dr. Loni Hagen](https://scholar.google.com/citations?user=eVzJHmkAAAAJ&hl=en).
 Currently, I work as an Undergraduate Research Assistant.
 Most of my tasks involve writing code-scripts, then presenting the data visually and qualitatively to my team.
 Furthermore, I also assist students in programming, math and statistics courses at the Hillsborough Community College.
 I like to learn, collaborate and teamwork, therefore, I thoroughly enjoy my daily activities.